Regularization can make diffusion models more efficient: Regularizing denoising score matching

 \end{assumption}

 Our sparsity assumption above is formulated as an \emph{average} over all time steps $t$.
 It states that, among the many features of the space, only a small subset has a major impact on the score vectors on average, while the majority contribute only marginally ($s< \Dim$).
 Naturally, the sparsity level $s$ may vary depending on the dataset and could grow at different rates in different contexts.
-We refer the reader to the detailed discussion following Theorem~\ref{the:maindS} and in Section~\ref{sec:assumdisc}, where we analyze the worst-case scenario for the scaling behavior of $\epsilon$ relative to the rate of the tuning parameter $\tuning$ and some simple examples that sparsity holds in practice.
+We refer the reader to the detailed discussion following Theorem~\ref{the:maindS} and in Section~\ref{sec:assumdisc}, where we analyze the worst-case scenario for the scaling behavior of $\epsilon$ relative to the rate of the tuning parameter $\tuning$, some simple examples that sparsity holds in practice, and empirically validation of sparsity on MNIST and CIFAR10 data.
 Also, we refer to Assumption~\ref{ass:Rsparsity} in the supplementary material for a more relaxed version of our sparsity assumption, which can be used in place of Assumption~\ref{Assum:approxs}.

 \begin{theorem}[Non-asymptotic rates of convergence for regularized diffusion models] Under the Assumptions~\ref{Assum:FSM},~\ref{assum:conAna},~\ref{assum:ReDe}, and ~\ref{Assum:approxs} and for $\tuning\ge \tuningorc\deq C_{\x}\sqrt{\log (np)/n}$, our (in-sample) estimator proposed in~\eqref{dscorematchR} generates samples with